Well, we've got

 Swap points may be calculated manually after calculating the value of a pip.

 If a trader opens a 1 lot transaction on the EURUSD, then if the trader holds a buy transaction overnight his account would be accrued with the value of 0.05 GBP.
 On the other hand if the trader holds a sell transaction overnight his account would be charged with the value of 3.79 GBP.

-Additionally most indices do not cause any accruals or charges to the trader’s open positions and you can find the complete swap point rates here.
+Additionally most indices do not cause any accruals or charges to the trader’s open positions.

 The swap point rates may help traders to manually calculate the swap points that may affect open positions and this can be done by the following calculation: Swap point rate x Pip value.

 There are two transactions types; instant execution and pending orders.

 Whereas instant execution opens a transaction at the price currently quoted on the market, pending orders allow you to set orders that will be activated once the price reaches a level chosen by you.